scotttyso/iac-easy-aci/README.md

 ## Pre-Requirements

-* Deploy New/Existing ACI Fabrics using Terraform via a Python wrapper with an Excel spreadsheet.
+* Deploy New/Existing ACI Fabrics using Terraform via a Python wrapper with an Excel spreadsheet datasource.

 1. Run the Intial Configuration wizard on the APICs.